 What If the Bail Amount Is Too High?

 Unfortunately, many people find that bail is beyond their financial means.
 Still, resources are available to those in this situation.
-The defendant could reach out to a bail bond company for help.
-For a small, non-refundable fee, an agent will process paperwork and post bail on the defendant's behalf.
+The defendant could reach out to a bail bond agency for help.
+For a small, non-refundable fee, an agent will process paperwork and post bail on the defendant’s behalf.